aiven/devportal/docs/tutorials/talk-to-kafka.md

 You might have noticed `avro_serializer_key`, `avro_serializer_value`,
 `avro_deserializer_key`, and `avro_deserializer_value` in these
 programs.
-Since Kafka brokers don\'t know about the records and only deal in bytes, the programs need to serialize and deserialize data before making sense of them.
+Since Kafka brokers don't know about the records and only deal in bytes, the programs need to serialize and deserialize data before making sense of them.
 Overall, these two programs demonstrate how to use Avro serialization and SSL protocols to send and receive messages